butla/mountepy/README.md

 * Why create a new project?
 There already is a [Python Mountebank wrapper](https://github.com/aholyoke/mountebank-python), but it doesn't offer much.

 ## Road map
+1. Substitute port in env variables like in command parts.
 1. Fix all TODOs
 1. Provide examples.
 1. Translate this README to rST.